PowershellScripts/PowershellScripts.github.io/articles/en/SharePointOnline/pnpsearchqueryexamples.md

 # Intro

 In SharePoint Search, especially when using the PnP (Patterns and Practices) Search Web Part, you can use the KQL (Keyword Query Language) query template to build dynamic queries.
 The query template allows for conditional logic using tokens and variables, but it's not as straightforward as using traditional programming "if" statements.
 Instead, you can achieve conditional logic by leveraging tokens like `{?{ }}` to include or exclude parts of the query based on conditions.

+By using the `{?{ }}` syntax in your PnP Search Web Part query template, you can introduce dynamic, conditional logic similar to "if" statements in programming.

 Here are a few examples of how you can use conditional logic in a query template.